-This Appendix lists and justifies the inclusion of non- South Street Nos 40, 42, 44, 46 (Maltin Row (1899) and designated heritage assets or Buildings of Local Interest.
+This Appendix lists and justifies the inclusion of nondesignated heritage assets or Buildings of Local Interest.
 Proposals that will result in harm to, or unnecessary loss of, a Building of Local Interest, will be resisted, unless it can be demonstrated that there is a public benefit that outweighs the harm or loss.
 All of these buildings, except for the row in Station Road, are either already in or proposed to be included in the next revision of the Conservation Area and make a positive contribution to its character and appearance.